Short and sweet:

 |What exactly do you do?

-|Who supports the scholarship
+|Who sponsors the scholarship

-Background of the Bronnbach Scholarship
+Background to the Bronnbach Scholarship

-Scholarship description and contents
+Scholarship description and content

-Art and culture belong to the basic needs of a society in freedom and responsibility.
-Art and culture as well as economy and science are based on the same prerequisites: Creativity, the courage to set out and the urge for renewal.
-Based on this conviction, the Cultural Circle of German Business established the Bronnbach Scholarship in 2004, which is offered in cooperation with KIT and the University of Mannheim primarily to master's students and doctoral candidates.
+Art and culture are among the basic needs of a society in freedom and responsibility.
+Art and culture as well as business and science are based on the same prerequisites: Creativity, the courage to set out and the urge for renewal.
+Based on this conviction, the Kulturkreis der deutschen Wirtschaft launched the Bronnbach Scholarship in 2004, which is offered primarily to Master's students and doctoral candidates in cooperation with the KIT and the University of Mannheim.

 ensures cross-year contact during and after the studies or doctorate.